History of central church of christ

 Central of McMinnville grew from seed which was sown in services conducted in the old Warren County Courthouse, which stood on a spot near the center of what is now the city's main thoroughfare, dividing the downtown park.

 In 1830, Bro.
 Sandy E. Jones preached the congregation's first sermon.
 His text for what pioneers have described as "a great gospel sermon," was taken from Acts 10:34-35.
 Preaching continued at intervals during the periods, 1830-40 and 1840-50.
-From this meager beginning, the Lord's work in McMinnville progressed to the extent that, through efforts spearheaded by Major L. D. Mercer, father of the late Judge Foster H. Mercer, Samuel Alexander, Isaac Jones and other, a small brick house was erected at the corner of Morford and College Streets.
-Since that time, the Central congregation has worshipped at the same location, in the heart of downtown McMinnville.
+From this meager beginning, the Lord's work in McMinnville progressed to the extent that, through efforts spearheaded by Major L. D. Mercer, father of the late Judge Foster H. Mercer, Samuel Alexander, Isaac Jones and others, a small brick house was erected at the corner of Morford and College Streets.
+Since that time, the Central congregation has worshiped at the same location, in the heart of downtown McMinnville.

 In the early days of occupancy of the first building, the congregation was ministered to by James Trod, J. D. Eichbaum of Nashville, Elder Murphy and others.
 Brethren Elisha and Jesse P. Sewell were both young preachers at the time and did extensive preaching in and around McMinnville, including service to the Central congregation.
 Samuel Alexander and Isaac Jones were elders of the Central congregation in its infancy.
 During the Civil War, the meeting house deteriorated extensively.
 At the close of the conflict, H. L. Walling, Jonathon Logo, J. T. Webb and others repaired the building and regular Lord's Day worship was renewed.
 The Sewell brothers did a major portion of the preaching for the church during the succeeding years.
 Other ministers including Ben Franklin of Cincinnati, Ohio, held meetings from time to time.
 The congregation, during this period, increased from a membership of about 30 to well over 100.
 With the increase in membership, the Central congregation soon outgrew this "little meeting house" and in 1877, H. L. Walling undertook the responsibility of raising funds to erect a larger building.
-At once, Bro. calling, his brother Jesse, and W. P. Faulkner subscribed more than 50 percent of the amount required to build the new structure.
+At once, Bro.
+Walling, his brother Jesse, and W. P. Faulkner subscribed more than 50 percent of the amount required to build the new structure.
 O. M. Thurman, J. C. Martin, W. E. B. Jones and others were among the liberal donors.
-All of the money necessary to cover the cost of the building was raised and erection too place during the period January - October 1, 1878.
+All of the money necessary to cover the cost of the building was raised and erection took place during the period January - October 1, 1878.

 The Central congregation has always been self-supporting.
 It has been instrumental in the establishment of new congregations, both locally and in foreign fields, contributing generously to the preaching of the gospel throughout the world.
 It has always concluded that the Gospel is God's power to save to all who believe as it reveals the one true way of salvation.
 It has always been the aim of the Central Church to: "Speak where the Bible speaks and be silent where the Bible is silent," to the end that all may recognize Jesus Christ as the head of the Church and give Him the preeminence in all things.